Harley-Davidson cutting 700 positions globally

 CFO John Olin is also leaving his role, effective immediately

-(Reuters) - Harley-Davidson Inc said on Thursday its Chief Financial Officer John Olin will be leaving his role, effective immediately.
+CHICAGO (Reuters) - Harley-Davidson Inc said on Thursday its Chief Financial Officer John Olin will leave the company effective immediately as part of a restructuring strategy that will lead to 500 layoffs this year.

 Continue Reading Below